Source code for tcutility.report.figure_resizer

 x, y, w, h = cv2.boundingRect(coords) # Find minimum spanning bounding box

-rect = img[y:y+h, x:x+w] # Crop the image - note we do this on the original image
+rect = img[y : y + h, x : x + w] # Crop the image - note we do this on the original image

 return rect

-[docs] def resize(img_paths, circle_numbers: Optional[Dict] = None, padding: Union[str, int, float] = 0): ''' The main function for this module.
+[docs] @environment.requires_optional_package("opencv-python") def resize(img_paths, circle_numbers: Optional[Dict] = None, padding: Union[str, int, float] = 0): """ The main function for this module.
 Takes a directory `d` and selected circles and resizes and moves images in order to produce new aligned images.
 Args: d: the directory to take images from. circle_numbers: a dictionary containing the image names as keys and circle indices as the values.
 The new images will be aligned based on these selected circles. padding: the amount of padding to add to the new images.
 If given an integer, it adds `padding` number of pixels.
 Alternatively a string consisting of a number and a `%` sign can be given to add relative padding.
-E.g. `padding='10%'` will add a 10% padding to the images. ''' circles = {} imgs = {} for file in img_paths: if file not in circle_numbers: continue circles_, img_ = _analyse_img(file) circles[file] = circles_[circle_numbers[file]] imgs[file] = img_ # get the atom sizes, which is simply the radius of the circle we selected atom_sizes = {file: circle[2] for file, circle in circles.items()} # calculate ratios for resizing the images ratios = {file: max(atom_sizes.values())/size for file, size in atom_sizes.items()} # resize old images to make new ones imgs = {file: cv2.resize(img, [int(round(img.shape[1] * ratios[file])), int(round(img.shape[0] * ratios[file]))]) for file, img in imgs.items()} # also resize circles to match the new ratio circles = {file: circle * ratios[file] for file, circle in circles.items()} # now find out where to place the circles circle_x = [circle[0] for circle in circles.values()] circle_y = [circle[1] for file, circle in circles.items()] pad_left = {file: int((max(circle_x) - circle[0])) for file, circle in circles.items()} pad_top = {file: int((max(circle_y) - circle[1])) for file, circle in circles.items()} pad = {file: [(pad_top[file], 0), (pad_left[file], 0), (0, 0)] for file in imgs} imgs = {file: np.pad(img, pad[file], constant_values=0) for file, img in imgs.items()} imsize_x = [img.shape[1] for img in imgs.values()] imsize_y = [img.shape[0] for img in imgs.values()] pad_right = {file: int(max(imsize_x) - img.shape[1]) for file, img in imgs.items()} pad_bottom = {file: int(max(imsize_y) - img.shape[0]) for file, img in imgs.items()} pad = {file: [(0, pad_bottom[file]), (0, pad_right[file]), (0, 0)] for file in imgs} imgs = {file: np.pad(img, pad[file], constant_values=0) for file, img in imgs.items()} # add final padding if isinstance(padding, str) and padding.endswith('%'): padding = float(padding.removesuffix('%'))/100 padding = int(padding * list(imgs.values())[0].shape[1]), int(padding * list(imgs.values())[0].shape[0]) else: padding = int(padding), int(padding) pad = {file: [(padding[0], padding[0]), (padding[1], padding[1]), (0, 0)] for file in imgs} imgs = {file: np.pad(img, pad[file], constant_values=0) for file, img in imgs.items()} ret = {} for file, img in imgs.items(): new_file = os.path.join(os.path.split(file)[0], 'resized_' + os.path.split(file)[1]) cv2.imwrite(new_file, img) ret[file] = new_file return ret
+E.g. `padding='10%'` will add a 10% padding to the images. """ import cv2 circles = {} imgs = {} if circle_numbers is None: circle_numbers = {file: 0 for file in img_paths} for file in img_paths: if file not in circle_numbers: continue circles_, img_ = _analyse_img(file) circles[file] = circles_[circle_numbers[file]] imgs[file] = img_ # get the atom sizes, which is simply the radius of the circle we selected atom_sizes = {file: circle[2] for file, circle in circles.items()} # calculate ratios for resizing the images ratios = {file: max(atom_sizes.values()) / size for file, size in atom_sizes.items()} # resize old images to make new ones imgs = {file: cv2.resize(img, [int(round(img.shape[1] * ratios[file])), int(round(img.shape[0] * ratios[file]))]) for file, img in imgs.items()} # also resize circles to match the new ratio circles = {file: circle * ratios[file] for file, circle in circles.items()} # now find out where to place the circles circle_x = [circle[0] for circle in circles.values()] circle_y = [circle[1] for file, circle in circles.items()] pad_left = {file: int((max(circle_x) - circle[0])) for file, circle in circles.items()} pad_top = {file: int((max(circle_y) - circle[1])) for file, circle in circles.items()} pad = {file: [(pad_top[file], 0), (pad_left[file], 0), (0, 0)] for file in imgs} imgs = {file: np.pad(img, pad[file], constant_values=0) for file, img in imgs.items()} imsize_x = [img.shape[1] for img in imgs.values()] imsize_y = [img.shape[0] for img in imgs.values()] pad_right = {file: int(max(imsize_x) - img.shape[1]) for file, img in imgs.items()} pad_bottom = {file: int(max(imsize_y) - img.shape[0]) for file, img in imgs.items()} pad = {file: [(0, pad_bottom[file]), (0, pad_right[file]), (0, 0)] for file in imgs} imgs = {file: np.pad(img, pad[file], constant_values=0) for file, img in imgs.items()} # add final padding if isinstance(padding, str) and padding.endswith("%"): padding = float(padding.removesuffix("%")) / 100 padding = int(padding * list(imgs.values())[0].shape[1]), int(padding * list(imgs.values())[0].shape[0]) else: padding = int(padding), int(padding) pad = {file: [(padding[0], padding[0]), (padding[1], padding[1]), (0, 0)] for file in imgs} imgs = {file: np.pad(img, pad[file], constant_values=0) for file, img in imgs.items()} ret = {} for file, img in imgs.items(): new_file = os.path.join(os.path.split(file)[0], "resized_" + os.path.split(file)[1]) cv2.imwrite(new_file, img) ret[file] = new_file return ret